-- significant education in the disciplines characterizing the interaction between human cognition and AI; - a thorough understanding of the most advanced methods of data collection and analysis (machine learning); - a thorough understanding of the theoretical, technical and cognitive aspects of human-computer interfaces; - the ability to design models and interventions for the reorganization of interfaces between humans and AI systems; - the ability to independently conduct research activities in the field of artificial intelligence; - the ability to use fluently, in written and oral form, at least one language of the European Union besides Italian, with reference also to the terminology of the field; - a thorough knowledge of a theoretical and operational nature on communication and decision-making processes based on the use of artificial intelligence systems; - knowledge of the principles and the main methodologies of AI at a level adequate to interact fruitfully with computer scientists and connect them with domain experts; - a thorough understanding of the non-technical aspects- e.g. ethical issues, legal constraints, cognitive aspects, philosophical foundations, neuroscientific foundations associated with the use of AI technologies to support, not replace, humans and their activities; - familiarity with the main applications of AI in the work context (business, health care, legal) and with the tools that enable informed and transparent interactions between humans and machines.
+- significant education in the disciplines characterizing the interaction between human cognition and AI; - a thorough understanding of the most advanced methods of data collection, analysis and decision-making (machine learning); - a thorough understanding of the theoretical, technical and cognitive aspects of human-computer interfaces; - the ability to design models and interventions for the reorganization of interfaces between humans and AI systems; - the ability to independently conduct research activities in the field of artificial intelligence; - the ability to use fluently, in written and oral form, at least one language of the European Union besides Italian, with reference also to the terminology of the field; - a thorough knowledge of a theoretical and operational nature on communication and decision-making processes based on the use of artificial intelligence systems; - knowledge of the principles and the main methodologies of AI at a level adequate to interact fruitfully with computer scientists and connect them with domain experts in a multi-disciplinary context; - a thorough understanding of the non-technical aspects- e.g. ethical issues, legal constraints, cognitive aspects, philosophical foundations, neuroscientific foundations associated with the use of AI technologies to support, not replace, humans and their activities; - familiarity with the main applications of AI in the work context (business, health care, legal) and with the tools that enable informed and transparent interactions between humans and machines; - decision-making abilities in highly complex situations.